httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 specification, because it violates the assumption that the use of TLS (or port 443) means that the client is accessing a HTTPS URI, and operating in the security context implied by HTTPS.

-Therefore, servers need to carefully examine the use of such signals before deploying this specification.
+Therefore, server implementers and administrators need to carefully examine the use of such signals before deploying this specification.

 ## Server Controls